Antisemitism in 21st-century Germany: 2018

+2019

-On 9 October 2019, a lone gunman attacked a synagogue in Halle during the Yom Kippur, while two doors of the synagogue were damaged when improvised explosives set off.
-The attacker shot dead a man and a woman near a Turkish kebab shop.
+On 9 October 2019, a neo-Nazi gunman attacked a synagogue in Halle during Yom Kippur.
+Two doors of the synagogue were damaged when improvised explosives were set off.
+The attacker shot and killed a woman near the Synagogue and a man in a Turkish kebab shop.

+2021

-In September 2021, German police averted a possible Islamic attack on a synagogue in Hagen during Yom Kippur services, arresting four people including a 16-year-old Syrian youth.
+In September 2021, German police averted a possible attack on a synagogue in Hagen during Yom Kippur services, arresting four people including a 16-year-old Syrian youth.

+2023

-During an April 2023 pro-Palestine protest, observers recorded numerous antisemitic chants, including "Death to the Jews".
+During an April 2023 pro-Palestine protest, the antisemitism monitoring organization RIAS and several German media outlets reported alleged antisemitic chants of "Death to the Jews".
 The Berlin Police have confirmed they are investigating charges of Volksverhetzung; two pro-Palestine rallies planned for the following weekend were cancelled.

-On 18 October 2023, 11 days after the Hamas-led October 7 massacres that killed over 1,200, a Berlin synagogue was firebombed with molotovs following the Gaza war by two masked men.
+On 18 October 2023, 11 days after the October 7 attacks, a Berlin synagogue was firebombed with molotovs by two masked men.
 Since the escalation of the Gaza war in October 2023, there has been a surge in antisemitic incidents on a scale unseen in years.